mamouzgar/hsslda_dep/README.md

 selection with by changing score.method = ‘custom’ and adding custom function.
 The custom function must take in as input:

-1.  x: dataframe of all your data
+1.  x: dataframe of all your data.

-2.  y: vector of class labels matching training data rows
+2.  y: vector of class labels matching training data rows.

-3.  cols: vector of column names to implement HSS-LDA
+3.  score.method:‘custom’

+4.  custom.score.method: the function for your custom separation metric.

 ``` r
 hss.resultCustom = runHSS(x = train.x, y = train.y, score.method = 'custom', custom.score.method = myCustomFunction)
 ```

 And that’s how you use LDA with Hybrid Subset Selection!

+Questions, comments, or general feedback:

+<a href="mailto:amouzgar@stanford.edu" class="email">amouzgar@stanford.edu</a>